The best way to prevent viral encephalitis is to take precautions to avoid exposure to viruses that can cause the disease:

 - Avoid mosquitoes.
 Refrain from unnecessary activity in places where mosquitoes are most prevalent.
 If possible, avoid being outdoors from dusk till dawn, when mosquitoes are most active.

 - Keep mosquitoes out of your home.
-Repair holes in screens on doors and windows.
+Repair holes in window and door screens.

 - Get rid of water sources outside your home.
 Where possible, eliminate standing water in your yard, where mosquitoes can lay their eggs.
 Common problems include flowerpots or other gardening containers, flat roofs, old tires and clogged gutters.